maurovm/thesis_template/README.md

 ### <u>Mark text as TODO</u>

-You can wrap text in "todo" tags so they appear in red colour in the PDF document.
+You can wrap text in "todo" tags, so they appear in red colour in the PDF document.
 For example:

 ```latex